How Do Multilingual Language Models Remember Facts?: Language Information Flow

-In terms of predicted tokens, we find that across-the-board \(\mathcal{L}_c(o_p)\) is rarely predicted while \(\mathcal{L}_p(o_c)\) appears frequently (Table~\ref{table_results_patch}).
-This suggests that the last token representation encodes the patch language \(\mathcal{L}_p\) but not yet the object, as the object is derived from the subject context.
-Figure~\ref{fig:same_r_diff_s_layers} shows the layers where \(\mathcal{L}_p(o_c)\) is predicted (plot for \(\mathcal{L}_p(o_c)\) in Figure \ref{fig:same_r_diff_s_layers_appendix}).
-As discussed in \S\ref{sec:geva_analyses}, the extraction event typically happens around layers 18-28 in \xglm{} and 16-22 in \mtfive{}.
-Therefore, we observe that the language is attended to at the beginning of the extraction phase, because if we patch earlier, the output is in the context language.
-Then, the language is not attended anymore but rather the language information that already flowed to the last token is the one used for the rest of the extraction phase.
-We can interpret the last token representation as containing the ``task'' \citep{todd2024function}, the relation that needs to be extracted and in which language, which is used in the extraction event.
-This task vector can be transferred to contexts in another language in both models, as the task vector is constructed from the patch input and used in the context subject representation to predict \(\mathcal{L}_p(o_c)\).
+In terms of predicted tokens, we find across-the-board that \(\mathcal{L}_p(o_c)\) is frequently predicted while \(\mathcal{L}_c(o_p)\) is not (Table~\ref{appendix:table_swapped_counts_same_r}).
+This suggests that the last token representation encodes the patch language \(\mathcal{L}_p\) but not yet the object, as the object is derived from the context subject.
+We plot the layers where \(\mathcal{L}_p(o_c)\) is predicted in Figure~\ref{fig:same_r_diff_s_layers} (\(\mathcal{L}_c(o_p)\) in Figure \ref{fig:same_r_diff_s_layers_appendix}).
+We can conclude that the language information flows to the last token right before the peak of \(\mathcal{L}_p(o_c)\) predictions, because if we patch earlier, the output is in the context language (see the probabilities of \(\mathcal{L}_c(o_c)\) in Figure \ref{fig:same_r_diff_s_probabilities}).
+Moreover, these peaks match the beginning of their corresponding extraction phases, thus the language information flows right before the extraction phase.

+As a result, we interpret the last token representation as containing a Function Vector (FV), the relation that needs to be extracted and in which language, which is used in the extraction event.
+The FV can be transferred to contexts in another language, as the FV is constructed from the patch input and is used in the context subject representation to predict \(\mathcal{L}_p(o_c)\).

-\paragraph{Different Relation, Same Subject} We just saw that the representation from the patch will encode at some point the output language but not yet the object.
-In the previous experiment both examples had the same relation, so it could be that we observe the prediction \(\mathcal{L}_p(o_{r,s_c})\) because the relation is language specific and encodes the output language.
-To analyze if this is the case, we now apply patching on examples with different languages and relations but the same subject \(\{\neq \mathcal{L}, \neq r, = s\}\).\footnote{For example: ``[Y]'s capital is'' and ``El idioma oficial de [Y] es'' (Gloss: ``The official language of [Y] is'').
-The number of examples is around 150-300 per language, while for \xglm{} in \textit{uk} and \textit{tr} is around 30-70 and only 6 in \textit{ko} (Table~\ref{appendix:table_counts_last_exp}).
-When analyzing the predictions of \(\mathcal{L}_c(o_p)\) and \(\mathcal{L}_p(o_c)\), as we restrict the examples to have different spellings, the total number of pairs is around 75-250 depending on the language.}
+\paragraph{Different Relation, Same Subject} We just saw that for all models the representation from the patch will encode at some point the output language but not yet the object.
+It could be that we observed the prediction \(\mathcal{L}_p(o_c)\) because the relation is language specific and encodes the output language.
+To analyze if this is the case, we now apply patching on examples with different languages and relations but the same subject \(\{\neq \mathcal{L}, \neq r, = s\}\), e.g., ``France's capital is'' and ``El idioma oficial de Francia es'' (Gloss: ``The official language of France is'').